MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     ![Screenshot of holographic keyboard.](media/select-guide-search.PNG "Screenshot of holographic keyboard")

-    Select the **Close** button on the right side of the keyboard to close the keyboard and return to the guide list.
+    Select the **Close** button on the upper-right side of the keyboard to close the keyboard and return to the guide list.

 4. When you select a guide, the **Select mode** screen appears.
 Use direct touch in this screen to select whether you want to open the guide as an author or operator.